Ferabeo/RSSDownloader/README.md

  - historyFolder: download history per feed.
  - torrentFolder: contain all `.torrent` files downloaded.

+Time limit :
+- notOlderThan: items older than this will not be grabbed
+- notOlderThanFormat: format of item published date

 Definition of RSS feeds:

   - name : name to identify the URL RSS feed
   - URL : RSS feed URL
-  - filter : filter regex to keep only the needed
+  - filter : filter regex on **title** attribute of each entry